-This concoction is painfully simple.
-Which I personally think is the mark of a really good seasonal recipe.
-In the summer, onions and cucumbers are so fresh, sweet and delicious, you really want them to shine through.
+This Cucumber Onion Salad is remarkably simple—which I personally think is the mark of a really good seasonal recipe.
+In the summer, onions and cucumbers are so fresh, sweet, and delicious, you really want them to shine through.
 And this cucumber onion salad recipe does just that.

 When it comes to the yogurt, honestly, any kind of plain yogurt will do the trick.
 I’ve done this with plain Greek yogurt (full fat, reduced fat, and nonfat).
 I’ve done it with regular yogurt.
 I’ve done it with soy yogurt.
 I’ve done it with coconut milk yogurt.
 I’ve done it with sour cream even.
 It’s *really* hard to mess this dish up!